-All referrals to our Advocacy service must go through the Tees Advocacy Hub co-ordinated by Middlesbrough Citizens Advice Bureau.
+All referrals to our Advocacy service must go through the People First Independent Advocacy Hub.

-You can contact them yourself or ask a hospital staff member, a relative or another professional to contact them.
+You can contact them yourself on 03003 038 037 or ask a hospital staff member, a relative or another professional to contact them.

 When you speak to them you can request an Advocate from Middlesbrough and Stockton Mind.